 Ok, ok.
 It’s time now!

-Time to open up your marinated gift of goodness.
+Time to open up your marinated pork.
 Rinse thoroughly.
 Pat dry.
 Now, break open your cornmeal.
 The olden days, yellow peas were used to preserve this Toronto treat.
 Feel free to purchase a pack, and grind em’ up in your food processor on course.
 Now a days, cornmeal is the preferred outer crust.
 Whichever you choose, roll, roll, roll your newly brined tenderloin in the ground corn or peas.
 Place back in fridge for 24 hours.